We love them because they smell amazing and some even have therapeutic benefits. But are essential oils safe during pregnancy?

 There are tons of issues you’ll experience while pregnant that can be remedied with essential oils.
-But, with a developing child inside you, its fair to wonder what effects they could have on them.
+But, with a developing child inside you, it's fair to wonder what effects they could have on them.

-We will cover everything you need to know, and answer the question, “are essential oils safe during pregnancy?”.
+We will cover everything you need to know, and answer the question, “are essential oils safe during pregnancy?”

-Using Essential Oils During the First Trimester of Your Pregnancy
+Using Essential Oils During Your Pregnancy

 This is great news, especially if you struggle with pregnancy and sleep!
 Certain essential oils are great for helping combat this all to common issue, including: